 Medicinal, Edible and Other Uses:

 The bark is used for digestive disorders and diarrhea.
-An infusion of the root bark has been used traditionally for coughs and colds.
+An infusion of the root bark is commonly used for coughs and colds.

 $20.00Price